 On 24 February 2022, Russia commenced an unlawful invasion of Ukraine.

 At the beginning of March 2022, approximately 40 States Parties referred the situation in the Ukraine to the ICC.
 After this joint referral from an unprecedented number of States, the ICC Chief Prosecutor opened an investigation.
 This investigation encompasses any allegations of war crimes, crimes against humanity or genocide on the territory of Ukraine.
+On 17 March 2023, the ICC issued arrest warrants for the Russian President Vladimir Putin and his so-called Commissioner for Children’s Rights, Maria Alekseyevna Lvova-Belova.

 Due to the exclusion of the territory and nationals of Non-States Parties under Article 15bis(5) of the Rome Statute, the ICC is unable to extend the investigations to the crime of aggression.
 A referral by the UN Security Council could circumvent these jurisdictional restrictions but is unlikely due to the Russian veto.